xnvme/xnvme/docs/tools/xnvmeperf/index.rst

 Requires the ``upcie-cuda`` backend.
 All queues across all devices are driven by a single CUDA kernel: each CUDA block owns one NVMe queue and each thread within the block owns one queue slot, so ``--qdepth`` threads submit and reap commands in lock-step.
-The grid has ``ndevs × --queues`` blocks in total.
+The grid has ``ndevs × --nqueues`` blocks in total.

 Both ``--qdepth`` and ``--iosize`` must be powers of 2.
 Supported patterns are ``read``, ``write``, ``randread``, and ``randwrite``.